IBM/db2sock-ibmi/README.md

 In unlikely event UTF-8/16 fast path proves untrue (not work), some new CLI APIs may return back to PASE iconv like current libdb400.a (old driver).
 * All asynchronous APIs with suffix 'Async/Thread' are new.
 Also, all aggregate APIs with prefix 'SQL400' are new (mutiple call task APIs).
-* You can help test new libdb400.a driver going along to make sure there are no surprises (volunteers welcome).
 * **Current node.js issues are old driver.** The current async DB2 interfaces for Node.js on IBM i do NOT use this new driver.
 Specifically, any current issues or performance problems with node db2a having NOTHING to do with this new project (see future).